Roomify/docs/roomify_accommodations/content/main-menu.rst

 Manage Main Menu
 ****************

+Working on the Quickstart?
+Get back to Step 5 here: :ref:`roomify_accommodations_setup_content`.

 The main menu of your site is the primary navigation tool for your users.
 You can :